springer13/CoMD-CUDA/README.md

-CoMD
+CoMD-CUDA
 ====

-Classical molecular dynamics proxy application.
+GPU implementation of classical molecular dynamics proxy application.

 This is CoMD version 1.1
 ------------------------